thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 ### Updating a model

-Now that we model that exist on the server we can perform an update using a PUT request.
+Now that we have a model that exist on the server we can perform an update using a PUT request.
 We will use the `save` api call which is intelligent and will send a PUT request instead of a POST request if an `id` is present(conforming to RESTful conventions)

 {% highlight javascript %}